Why a Residency?

 Tuition & Employment

 1) Apply for one of our Resident employment positions at Kaiser Permanente.
 There are a limited number of competitive, one-year term positions.
 You are employed by Kaiser Permanente Rehab Services and reimbursed at a highly competitive rate for new professionals (~$92,000 per year, plus benefits).
 The position ends after the Residency, but you are eligible to seek employment elsewhere, including in a regular hire position at Kaiser Permanente.

 2) Obtain employment with Kaiser Permanente on your own.
 These are regular employment positions independent from the Residency.
-Kaiser Permanente employees can leverage generous continuing education benefits to help fund their course of study.
+Kaiser employment does not guarantee participation in the Residency program.
+Participation is dependent on acceptance of Residency application as well as approval from the clinic director.
 Find open positions at http://www.kaiserpermanentejobs.org/jobs.aspx.

 Neurologic Physical Therapy Residency